What is FiCare?

 Parent Education Sessions

-As part of the FICare model you may be invited to take part in the ward rounds and nursing handovers relating to your baby.
-During ward rounds you will be encouraged to talk to doctors about any concerns or questions you may have about your baby.
+As part of the FiCare model you may be invited to take part in the ward rounds and nursing handovers relating to your baby.
+During ward rounds you will be encouraged to talk to the doctors about any concerns or questions you may have about your baby.

-Research shows that integrating parents into the team caring for the baby can have a positive effect on health and well being of the baby and their parents.
-FICare empowers parents to be parents on the neonatal unit.
-FIcare increases the parents confidence in caring for their baby and is proven to increase breastfeeding rates and readmission to hospital once the baby has been discharged from neonatal care.
-FICare also promotes bonding and attachment and can have a positive impact on parents mental health.
+Research shows that integrating parents into the team caring for the baby can have a positive effect on the health and well being of the baby and their parents.
+FiCare empowers parents to be parents on the neonatal unit.
+Ficare increases the parents’ confidence in caring for their baby.
+Evidence also suggest FiCare increases breastfeeding rates and reduces readmissions to hospital once the baby has been discharged from neonatal care.
+FiCare promotes bonding and attachment and can have a positive impact on the parents’ and infants mental health.

 Our peer support volunteers work with the neonatal units to support FiCare, particularly around parent education.
 We have a good working partnership with the North West Neonatal OperationalÂ Delivery Network and we have been part of the special interest group involved in rolling out FiCare across the North West.